-The following table highlights OeHI-led progress toward the 2021 Roadmap goals.
-More information about these projects can be found on the OeHI website at oehi.colorado.gov.
+The following section highlights OeHI-led progress toward the 2021 Roadmap goals.
+More information about these projects can be found on the OeHI website at oehi.colorado.gov/colorado-health-it-roadmap.

+Roadmap Goal 1

-Roadmap Goal 1: Coloradans, providers, payers, community partners, state, local, and Tribal agencies share data and have equitable access to needed health and social information, while respecting data sovereignty.
+Coloradans, providers, payers, community partners, state, local, and Tribal agencies share data and have access to needed health and community information parity, while respecting data sovereignty.

-- In partnership with the Government Data Advisory Board (GDAB), developed and enacted the state agency data-sharing agreement template to streamline internal data sharing - In partnership with the Office of Information Technology (OIT), expanded the Identity Cross-Resolution Service (IDXR) across eight state source systems to link individual records - Developed the foundation for a consent management proof of concept solution and planning implementation within the Colorado Social Health Information Exchange (CoSHIE) unifying architecture - Launched feasibility assessment for a centralized consent repository to support improving data-sharing foundations across Colorado as outlined in House Bill 24-1217 - Served as CancerX Founding Member - Gathered recommendations from local public health agencies to establish data strategy for system improvements - Deployed chatbot to promote access to women's health in Colorado
+- In partnership with the Government Data Advisory Board (GDAB), developed and enacted the state agency data-sharing agreement template to streamline internal sharing of data - In partnership with the Office of Information Technology (OIT), expanded the Identity Cross-Resolution Service (IDXR) across eight state source systems to link individual records - Developed the foundation for a consent management proof of concept solution and are planning to integrate the solution into the Colorado Social Health Information Exchange (CoSHIE) unifying architecture - Launched feasibility assessment for a centralized consent repository to support improving data-sharing foundations across Colorado as outlined in House Bill 24-1217 - Served as CancerX Founding Member - Gathered recommendations from local public health agencies to establish data strategy for system improvements - Deployed chatbot to promote access to women's health in Colorado

+Roadmap Goal 2

-Roadmap Goal 2: Coloradans access high-quality in-person, virtual, and remote health services that are coordinated through information and technology systems.
+Coloradans access high-quality in-person, virtual, and remote health services that are coordinated through information and technology systems.